 Eligible Areas for Cost Share Program

-The yellow and orange-highlighted areas on the following maps show properties currently eligible for assistance.
-Application materials are below.
-Please call us at (319) 656-2310, or email us to have application materials mailed to you, or for more information.
+The yellow and orange-highlighted areas on the maps below show where properties eligible for assistance are located.
+Application materials are below the maps.
+Please call us at (319) 656-2310, or email us to have application materials mailed to you, or for more information about the program.

 How to Apply